patrickbwarren/transam-triton/EMULATOR.md

 #### Notes

 The subroutine at `0F5F` doubles up to perform _two_ functions depending on the entry point.
-One of the two port A (Triton port `FC`) operations in this subroutine is therefore always superfluous (which one depends on the function call).
-It is presumed this was done to save space, despite it being obviously a bit inefficient.
+There are two port A (Triton port `FC`) operations in this subroutine, but only one or the other of them is actually useful, depending on the function call.

 If called at `0F5F` the subroutine _reads_ data from the EPROM: it sets the 8255 control word to `0x98` so that the 8255 port A direction is IN, and sets bits 2 and 3 of the byte to be written to port C to '1' and '0' respectively to enable the chip select for the EPROM.
-Then the instructions at `0F68` and `0F69` which pull data from memory and write to port A are superfluous (in the emulator, the data is discarded), but reading data from port A at `0F6F` recovers the byte stored in the desired EPROM memory location into the accumulator.
+The instructions at `0F68` and `0F69` which pull data from memory and write to port A are superfluous (in the emulator, the data is discarded), but reading data from port A at `0F6F` recovers the byte stored in the desired EPROM memory location into the accumulator.

-Conversely, when the main code (at `0F36`) calls entry point at `0F63` the subroutine _writes_ data to the EPROM: in the main code the control word is preset to `0x99` so that the 8255 port A direction is OUT, and bits 2 and 3 of the byte to be output to port C are set to '0' and '1' respectively to trigger a programming pulse.
-The byte to be written is pulled from main memory and written to port A (at `0F69`) just before programming pulse is triggered, but reading data from port A into the accumulator (at `0F6F`) returns garbage (in the emulator, this is represented by `0xff`).
-This returned value is unused (discarded) in the main code.
+Conversely, when the main code at `0F36` calls entry point at `0F63` the subroutine _writes_ data to the EPROM: in the main code the control word is preset to `0x99` so that the 8255 port A direction is OUT, and bits 2 and 3 of the byte to be output to port C are set to '0' and '1' respectively to trigger a programming pulse.
+The byte to be written is pulled from main memory and written to port A just before programming pulse is triggered (ie the port C write at `0F6D`).
+At this point the step at `0F6F` where data is read from port A into the accumulator returns garbage (in the emulator, this is represented by `0xff`).
+This returned value is unused however (discarded) in the main code.

 Note that this subroutine is called _three_ times in the main code, with the entry point at `0F5F` being used twice to read data from the